-COMPASS is a growing network of learning centres in the communities of British Columbia.
-Registered or enrolled as distributed learners, our students gather on satellite campuses where they are guided and mentored by our teachers and learning facilitators as they pursue their courses of study both individually and in community.
+COMPASS is a growing network of learning centers in the communities of British Columbia.
+At present, we have schools in North Surrey – COMPASS Christian Cedar Grove – and New Westminster – COMPASS Christian New West – and hope to open additional campuses soon.
+Our students are educated, discipled, and mentored by our teachers and learning assistants as they pursue their courses of study both individually and in the community.

-As a Group 3 Independent School, CCLC will not receive the government funding that other Christian schools rely on.
-Despite this fact, we plan to keep service fees affordable for families.
+As Group 3 Independent, COMPASS Schools do not receive the government funding that other Christian schools rely on.
+Despite this fact, we plan to keep our fees affordable for families.
 CCLC’s administrative costs are covered by a combination of volunteer work and donations.
-Churches who share our vision will graciously provide our campus facilities.
-The service fees paid by families will go toward wages for our teaching faculty and curriculum resources.
+Churches who share our vision graciously provide our campus facilities.
+The tuition fees paid by families fund teacher salaries and curricular resources.

-Our office hours of operation are 8:00 am to 4:00 pm weekdays.
-The drop-off window at our campuses begins at 8:20 am and classes start at 8:30.
-Classes finish at 3:30 pm and the pick-up window runs until 3:40.
-It is also possible to obtain before and after school care at some campuses.
+Our office hours of operation are 8:00 am to 4:00 pm on weekdays.
+Classes begin at 8:30 am (8:45 in New West) and finish at 3:30 pm, Monday through Friday.
+It is also possible to obtain before and after-school care at some campuses.
 Contact our administrative office for more information.

 Local churches who share our vision provide CCLC’s learning communities with campus facilities (classrooms, washrooms, activity areas).
-Each host church has its own student body and establishes its own Parents Committee with representatives from its member families contributing to the ethos of their campus.
+Each host church has its own student body and establishes its own Parents Committee (with representatives from its member families) contributing to the unique ethos of each campus.
 Families from other nearby churches are also invited to apply to register their children as students.
-We have a high teacher to student ratio: each grade-grouped classrooms (K-2; 3-5; 6-8; 9-12) has a limit of 15 students, for a maximum of about 60 students per campus.
+We have a high teacher-to-student ratio: each grade-grouped classroom has a limit of 15 students, for a maximum of about 60 students per campus.

 The purpose of true Christian education is to partner with parents and the church in fulfilling the scriptural mandate of Deuteronomy 6:5-7: